-On the basis of these two findings, and in line with Section 03.1 & 03.2 of the site's EPL and D6 of SSD5544, the ACS Cell Location 3 (July period) and the Location 6 (October period) exceedances of 4.0g / m2 over 30 days were in themselves singular events.
-In both cases, there was supporting monitoring evidence (the other Dust Deposition samplers at the ASC Cell, at the boundary and the monitoring station results) that there were nil emissions of dust from the Caltex Terminal premises.
+On the basis of the five Dust Deposition (DDU) samplers event findings, and in line with Section 03.1 & 03.2 of the site's EPL and D6 of SSD5544, the ACS Cell DDU results above the trigger levels of 4.0g / m2 over 30 days were in themselves singular events.
+In all cases, there was supporting monitoring evidence such as the other DDU's at the ASC Cell and at the site perimeter, as well as the Ambient Monitoring Station monthly $PM{10}$ and $PM{2.5}$ particulate matter results that confirmed there were nil emissions of dust from the Caltex Terminal premises.

-In addition, both exceedance events were not deemed to be reportable to the EPA as the other dust monitoring results confirmed that each event did not cause, or was likely to have caused, material harm to the environment - refer to section R2 of the site's EPL.
+In addition, the individual DDU events were not deemed to be reportable to the EPA as the other dust monitoring results in that month confirmed that each event did not cause, or was likely to have caused, material harm to the environment - refer to section R2 of the site's EPL.

-Similarly, D6 of SSD5544 only require reporting the DPE in cases where an incident has actual or potential significant off-site impacts on people, or the biophysical environment associated with the development.
+Similarly, D6 of SSD5544 only require reporting to the DPE in cases where an incident has actual or potential significant off-site impacts on people, or the biophysical environment associated with the development.